sagnikc395/100xdevs-cohort1/week5/week5.1/about.md

 - The most generic way to solve this is using state management.
 - There are libraries that help us do routing.

+- using window.location, will lead to realod on that page, this page
+  - React creates SPA , the structure of the page changes, but it does not need to create a full page reload.
+  - the reason is using window.location.
+  - Rather than that we want the routing to happen in this only.

+- using useNavigate to route in and out.

+- different ways to route:
+  - hashrouter : encrypted router
+  - browserrouter
+  -